amazon-science/minimax-fair/README.md

 **Communities and Crime** - Communities within the United States.
 The data combines socio-economic data from the 1990 US
  Census, law enforcement data from the 1990 US LEMAS survey, and crime data from the 1995 FBI UCR.
-We added a column for plurality race, which we used to divide communities into groups. http://archive.ics.uci.edu/ml/datasets/communities+and+crime
+We added a column for plurality race, which we used to divide communities into groups. https://github.com/algowatchpenn/GerryFair/tree/master/dataset

- Downloading instructions: On the provided webpage, open "Data Folder" and download `communities.data`.
-Rename to `communities.csv` and place in the `datasets` folder.
-Then, in the `src` folder of this package, run the script `clean_communities_data.py` which will create the the file `communities_cleaned.csv` which is formatted to be used
+ Downloading instructions: On the provided webpage, download `communities.csv` and place in the `datasets` folder.
+Then, in the `src` folder of this package, run the script
+   `clean_communities_data.py` which will create the the file `communities_cleaned.csv` which is formatted to be used
     with our pre-configured code.